Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Results

 \subsection{Comparison between H$\beta$ dust attenuation derived using Balmer lines and RC emission}

-Based on the \rcsed{s} presented above, we can see that the RC emission at high frequencies ($\geq 10$ GHz) for most of our sample is dominated by the free-free component.
-Importantly, RC emission at this frequency is not affected by dust extinction.
-Since the free-free emission in a galaxy at both the radio and optical wavelengths arise from the same emitting regions, we can use the RC flux density at 10 GHz to independently derive the expected dust-free \hbeta{} flux density (\hbetaradio).
-In Appendix \ref{appendix sec: radio-based Hbeta flux details}, we describe the details on measuring \hbetaradio{} using RC emission at 10 GHz.
-Table \ref{table: physical properties} shows the derived \hbetaradio{} for our sample.
+\revtext{The radio emission at GHz frequencies is not affected by dust extinction.
+We can thus use the radio thermal (free-free) emission (\sth{}) estimated using the \rcsed{s} modelling, presented above, to independently derive the expected dust-free \hbeta{} flux density (\hbetaradio).
+Particularly, we use the \sth{} derived with \revtexts{uniform priors} which provides an independent estimate of the thermal emission using radio data alone.
+The free-free emission in a galaxy at both the radio and optical wavelengths arise from the same emitting regions.
 We can then use the ratio between the observed \hbeta{} (uncorrected for dust) and \hbetaradio{} to measure the total dust-extinction.
-We use the observed and dust-extinction corrected \hbeta{} flux densities from \citet{Izotov20-diverseLyA} and \citet{Izotov24-LyA-metalpoor} which are derived from the SDSS spectrum.
+In Appendix \ref{appendix sec: radio-based Hbeta flux details}, we describe the details on measuring \hbetaradio{} using \sth{}.} Table \ref{table: physical properties} shows the derived \hbetaradio{} for our sample.
+We use the observed and dust-extinction corrected \hbeta{} flux densities from \citet{Izotov20-diverseLyA} and \citet{Izotov24-LyA-metalpoor} that are derived from the SDSS spectrum.
 For \bbten{} and \bbthirteen{}, we measured the \hbeta{} line flux density from their SDSS spectrum.
 We estimated the dust extinction at \hbeta{} ($\mathrm{A}_{\mathrm{H}\beta}$) following the procedure described in \citet{Izotov16a}\footnote{Here the $\mathrm{A}_{\mathrm{H}\beta}$ is derived using $C$(\hbeta{}) which depends on the $\mathrm{A}_\mathrm{V}$ and $\mathrm{R}_{\mathrm{V}}$.
 Effectively this assumes the \citet{Cardelli89} extinction law which is found to be a better fit for such extreme galaxies \citep{Izotov17}. }, where we use the V-band extinction ($\mathrm{A}_\mathrm{V}$) from \citet{Jaskot19} and assume a $\mathrm{R}_{\mathrm{V} }$ of 2.7 \citep{Izotov17}.